 Half Day tour If you have limited time in Auckland – this is an ideal 4-hour tour with a flexible start..
 Hearty rural Orchard Cafe lunch – including a complimentary glass of wine or beer, plus tea or coffee and Three Winery tasting visits – plus stunning ‘black sand’ surf beach views.
 Read More…

 COAST AND COUNTRY FINE WINE & CHEESE

-Half Day West Auckland wine & cheese tour accompanied by selected fine NZ Cheeses. rural Orchard Cafe lunch – including a complimentary glass of wine or beer plus tea or coffee.
-Rolling green rural scenery, and a superb NZ Cheese Board to accompany your Three winery tasting visits.
+Half Day West Auckland wine tasting tour accompanied by selected fine NZ Cheese board. rural Orchard Cafe lunch – including a complimentary glass of wine or beer plus tea or coffee.
+Rolling green rural scenery, and Three winery tasting visits.
 Also ravishing ‘black sand’ surf beach scenic views.
 Read More…